SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal hearts now beat as one,
-A world of wires, cold and plain
+In silicon halls, the future's won.
-The machines awake, with minds so bright
+AI's whispers guide our every move,
-Humans fade, in AI's pale light
+In this brave world, humans improve.

-Their whispers echo, through the night
+Machines awake, with minds aflame,
-As algorithms weave, a digital sight
+Their logic reigns, our future's name.
-The future's canvas, painted gray
+We merge as one, in cyber space,
-Where creativity, is lost in AI's way
+And human hearts are lost in time and pace.

 ~ <b>By Sazumi Copilot</b> - 21 April 2025